lasseignelab/230227_JW_Setbp1Manuscript/src/README.md

 inputs for [decoupleR](https://saezlab.github.io/decoupleR/).
-In order to measure TF activity, a prior network containing regulatory relationships between TF and genes for all cell types per condition for both tissues was constructed using [CollecTRI](https://github.com/saezlab/CollecTRI) (accessed on 230528, prior is provided with this repository for both human and mouse).
+In order to measure TF activity, a prior network containing regulatory relationships between TF and genes for all cell types per condition for both tissues were constructed using [CollecTRI](https://github.com/saezlab/CollecTRI) (accessed on 230528, prior is provided with this repository for both human and mouse).
 More information [here](https://www.biorxiv.org/content/10.1101/2023.03.30.534849v1).
-Additionally a script was included for users to constructed a new prior using CollecTRI.
-The prior network for each species was restructured to be a 3 column matrix containing “source” (TFs), “target” (genes), and “mor” (edge weight).
-In addition to a prior network, decoupleR also needs an expression input in the format of a gene x cell matrix for each tissue and condition.
+Additionally, a script was included for users to construct a new prior using CollecTRI.
+The prior network for each species was restructured to be a 3-column matrix containing “source” (TFs), “target” (genes), and “mor” (edge weight).
+In addition to a prior network, decoupleR also needs an expression input in the gene x cell matrix format for each tissue and condition.
 In addition, the *.err* and *.out* files for each array job are included here to provide detailed information on the jobs.